 Project SHINE (Students Helping in the Naturalization of Elders) is a community service-learning program in which university students assist adult refugees and immigrants in their efforts to learn English and obtain citizenship.

 Project SHINE began at Temple University in Philadelphia in 1997 in response to legislation that jeopardized the public benefits of legally immigrated non-citizens.
 Today, SHINE is operating in roughly 24 colleges and universities across the United States to the benefit of adult learners of all ages.
-At Metropolitan State University, 8 to 10 courses participate in Project SHINE each semester and approximately 100 students are involved in Project SHINE each year.
+At Metro State University, 8 to 10 courses participate in Project SHINE each semester and approximately 100 students are involved in Project SHINE each year.

 How do students get involved?

-- Complete the Project SHINE Application form.
+- Complete the Project SHINE Application form

 - Complete a minimum of 20 hours of tutoring (or more for internships and practicums or field-based coursework) at one of our 17 Twin Cities community partner organizations.

 Explore the Project SHINE site to find community partners or potential sites for your community service hours.

 Project SHINE, also helps faculty members create links between classroom teaching and relevant field experience.
 It provides an opportunity to deepen students' theoretical understanding in a broad range of disciplines, including urban studies, anthropology, communications, ethnic studies, English, sociology, criminal justice studies, public policy, political science and history.
 Students gain knowledge of diverse cultures and life experiences, develop skills beyond the textbook, and find a powerful way to reinforce their academic studies.

 To learn more about Project SHINE, faculty members can schedule a one-on-one meeting with a staff member in the Institute for Community Engagement and Scholarship by emailing firstname.lastname@example.org to discuss program expectations and potential opportunity for students at community sites.